MikeDigitize/lazy/README.md

 ## How it works

-The `LazyLoad` base class takes a CSS selector of images to be lazy loaded.
+The `LazyLoad` base class takes a CSS selector of images to be lazy resolved.

 ```javascript
 const lazy = new LazyLoad('.lazy-image');